Veolia: Overview

 The group operates in the water, waste and energy sectors.
 It is present on five continents and has 215,000 employees.
-In 2024, the Veolia group had 111 million users for its drinking water supply services and 98 million for sanitation.
-It claims to have produced nearly 42 terawatt hours and recovered 65 million tonnes of waste.
-Its consolidated turnover is 44.7 billion euros for a net profit of 1,530 million euros.
-The company is listed on the Paris Stock Exchange under the VIE7 index.
+In 2025, the Veolia group had 110 million users for its drinking water supply services and 97 million for sanitation.
+According to company figures, it produced nearly 45 terawatt hours and recovered 64 million tonnes of waste.
+Its consolidated turnover is 44.4 billion euros for a net profit of 1,643 million euros.
+The company is listed on the Paris Stock Exchange under the VIE, Fortune 500, SBF 120 index.